TalorM/automated-install/README.md

+1. Download file
-Make sure to change file from .txt to .bat
+2. Change from .txt to .bat
+3. Run and have the listed software on Repo auto downloaded and installed